Sara Creek (river): Brokopondo Reservoir and aftermath

-In 1958, it was decided to built the Afobaka Dam in the Suriname River in order to provide electricity for the aluminium factories.
+In 1958, it was decided to build the Afobaka Dam in the Suriname River in order to provide electricity for the aluminium factories.
 The inhabitants of the villages along the Sara Creek were going to be resettled.
 In the same year, an agreement was reached between the Surinamese government and the Ndyuka and Saramaka tribes.
 The Ndyuka could choose their own captains (village chiefs), however they were under the authority of the Saramaka granman (paramount chief).
 In 1964, the dam was closed and the Brokopondo Reservoir flooded most of the villages.
 The main village which remains along the river is Lebidoti, a resettlement village on an island near the new mouth of the Sara Creek.

 In 1974, gold exploration restarted by the Canadian Canarc Resource Corp.
 During the Surinamese Interior War, the concession was transferred to Ruben Lie Pauw Sam who founded the Sarakreek Resource Corp NV.
 In 2016, eight skalians (gold dredges) were given a permit to look for gold in the river by the village of Lediboti for a monthly payment of SRD 80,000 to the village.